dreamsandcreations/javascript-setup-with-build/README.md

 The aim of this project is to provide a fast setup for creating javascript projects.

 ## Features
+>**Browserify**
+>Browserify lets you require('modules') in the browser by bundling up all of your dependencies.

 >**Gulp**
-- browserify
+browserify
-- mocha *chai*
+mocha *chai*
-- jshint
+jshint
-- jsdoc
+jsdoc
-- build
+build
-- minify
+minify

 >**Testem**
-- Unit testing in Javascript can be tedious and painful, but Testem makes it so easy that you will actually want to write tests.
+Unit testing in Javascript can be tedious and painful, but Testem makes it so easy that you will actually want to write tests.

 >**jsHint**
-- SHint is a community-driven tool to detect errors and potential problems in JavaScript code.
+SHint is a community-driven tool to detect errors and potential problems in JavaScript code.
 It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.

->**jsHint**
-- JSHint is a community-driven tool to detect errors and potential problems in JavaScript code.
-It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
+>**jsDoc**
+JSDoc 3 is an API documentation generator for JavaScript, similar to JavaDoc or PHPDoc.
+You add documentation comments directly to your source code, right along side the code itself.
+The JSDoc Tool will scan your source code, and generate a complete HTML documentation website for you.

 ## Getting Started
 If you don't already have Node.js and NPM, go install them.